Type-safe code from your

 resources.

-A blazingly fast Rust CLI that turns asset catalogs, localization files, and file lists into generated accessors.
-Swift and Objective-C built in — or write your own Minijinja templates to target any language.
+A blazingly fast Rust CLI that turns asset catalogs, localization files, fonts, and file lists into generated accessors — with generation hooks, workspace orchestration, and incremental caching.
+Swift and Objective-C built in, or write your own Minijinja templates.

 - Written in